wintechis/IoT-Lab-AR-App/README.md

 * Install Unity Hub: https://unity3d.com/de/get-unity/download
 * Get the Unity Version 2021.2.3f1
 * Download all files listed in the Unity_project_final folder
-* Open the folder in unity as a new project
+* Start a new project and copy all files in the folder to your new project

 For setting up a different AdminPanelPassword please go to the "PasswordController.cs" file and change the "Password" variable.